xhao0825/autoware_bridge/README.md

-# autoware_brigde
+# Autoware_brigde
-some scripts of autoware
+Some scripts of autoware
-some important bridges between autoware and sensors or driver
+Some important bridges between autoware and sensors or driver

-1.autoware2sleo
+1.Autoware2sleo
-transform TwistStamped to Twist
+Transform TwistStamped to Twist

-2.twist2ackermann
+2.Twist2ackermann
-transform TwistStamped to ackerman
+Transform TwistStamped to ackerman

-3.velodyne_points2points_raw
+3.Velodyne_points2points_raw
-transform /velodyne_points to /points_raw
+Transform /velodyne_points to /points_raw